mbeyeler/opencv-machine-learning/README.md

 ## Running the Code

 There are at least two ways you can run the code:
-- by launching the project using [Binder](http://mybinder.org/repo/mbeyeler/opencv-machine-learning) (no installation required).
+- Using [Binder](http://mybinder.org) (no installation required).
-- from within a Jupyter notebook on your local machine.
+- Using Jupyter Notebook on your local machine.

 The code in this book was tested with Python 3.5, although older versions of Python should work as well (such as Python 2.7).